Join Us

 5. Facilitated Lubrication

 The phosphate coating can also help retain lubricants more effectively.
 The porous nature of the phosphated surface allows for better absorption of lubricants, which means they are less likely to wear away quickly.
 This property leads to smoother operation of the lock’s mechanisms and reduced friction, further contributing to the lock’s longevity.
+In my experience, locks with phosphated finishes require less frequent lubrication, which is beneficial for maintenance.

 6. Prevention of Metal Embrittlement